-A Scheme of Delegation for each academy sets out the responsibilities of the Local Governing Body and Principal / Head Teacher.
-The Principal / Head Teacher of each academy is responsible for the implementation of all policies of the Academy Trust.
+The Trust has overall accountability for all its academies and staff.
+Through a Scheme of Delegation for each academy it sets out the responsibilities of the Trust, its Executive Officers, the Local Governing Body and the Head Teacher.
+The Head Teacher of each academy is responsible for the implementation of all policies of the Trust.

-All employees of the Academy Trust are subject to the Trust's policies.
+All employees of the Trust are subject to the Trust's policies.

-2. Policy Statement
+1. Policy Statement

 From time to time children get ill and may need time off, a visit to the doctor and a prescription to help them recover.
 Generally, they begin to feel better before the prescription has finished and are well enough to continue with their education.
-There are also children who may be on long term medication due to conditions e.g.: asthma, eczema, diabetes, allergies etc. At Kessingland Church of England Primary Academy we recognise the need to enable children to take prescribed and over the counter medication during the academy day.
+There are also children who may be on long term medication due to conditions e.g.: asthma, eczema, diabetes, allergies etc. At Kessingland Church of England Primary Academy, (hereafter referred to as "the academy") we recognise the need to enable children to take prescribed and over the counter medication during the academy day.

-3. Aims
+2. Aims